oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 * Moved "scope" parameter in token request into specific grant types to match OAuth 2.0
 * Updated Clickjacking and Open Redirection description from the latest version of the Security BCP
 * Moved normative requirements out of authorization code security considerations section
+* Security considerations clarifications, and removed a duplicate section

 -07